apm-denizens/dsc80-project3/README.md

 </div>

 (1st pivot)
 Pivot table that keeps track of the average earned gpm (gold per minute) each position has, depending on if they won a match or not.
-As expected, the highest avergage gpm is across all positions where a match was won.
+As expected, the highest average gpm is across all positions where a match was won.
 In relation to our question, Talon usually takes the Jungle position whose responsibility is gaining gold and experience for the team.

 <div markdown="1" style="
     display: block;